Chip-475/SlayTheClone/README.md

 This game was done as a project for hackclub.

 Turn-based dungeon crawler, originally meant as a Slay The Spire clone (thus the name) but then pivoted to what it is now.
 As i am NOT an artist in ANY way, a lot of the assets for this game were imported and slightly modified in some occasions.
+Download build and installation guide at: https://chip-475.itch.io/slay-the-clone

 All assets used:
 https://www.spriters-resource.com/mobile/dungeonmaker/